The George and Heart House

 Hollywood-styled boudoir Burley and Field (where we stayed) is at the top of the stairs.
 We loved its glitzy bedhead and glam bedspread, oriental touches and black wash basin.
 Adjacent is beach hut-inspired The Snug, clad in tongue-and-groove planking dressed in peach and leopard print.
 These two rooms share a cool, spacious bathroom, with a big walk-in shower and generous sink across the hallway.
 Families should book these two together.

 At the end of the corridor (past Reggie's Bar and the Zen room), three rooms are similarly configured: a bed, a walk-in shower and a sink, with a separate toilet for each in the hallway.
 A pink and mint-hued homage to 1970s chic, Poodle and Blonde has hand-designed wallpaper.
 Studio Margate comes with a kitsch dressing table and velvet green headboard.
 Decadent Home Alone with Mrs Jones looks out over the courtyard and has a gold mosaic-tiled shower and a Biba meets Art Deco vibe.
-Each room has a memory foam mattress (we slept very well), and Haeckels toiletries are supplied in the bathrooms.
+Each room has a memory foam mattress (we slept very well), bathrobes and Haeckels toiletries in the bathrooms.

 Features include: